TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Resume playing back the accompaniment
-This API is used to resume the accompaniment.
+This API is used to resume playing back the accompaniment.
 #### Function prototype

 ```